On the geometric fixed-points of real topological cyclic homology: Preliminaries

 \subsection{Ring spectra with anti-involution and real topological Hochschild homology}

+We give a short recollection of the construction and main properties of the dihedral structure on topological Hochschild homology, mainly from \cite{BHM} and \cite{THRmodels}.

 We recall that a ring spectrum with anti-involution is an orthogonal ring spectrum $A$ equipped with a morphism of orthogonal ring spectra $w\colon A^{op}\to A$ such that $w^2=\id$.
 We endow $A$ with the genuine $\Z/2$-equivariant homotopy type defined by $w$.
-More precisely, a morphism of ring spectra $f\colon A\to B$ commuting with the involutions $w$ is an equivalence if it is an equivalence in the category $\Sp^{\Z/2}$ of genuine $\Z/2$-spectra (see \cite[A1]{THRmodels} for a model structure on their category).
+More precisely, a morphism of ring spectra $f\colon A\to B$ commuting with the involutions $w$ is an equivalence if it is a genuine $\Z/2$-equivariant equivalence in the category $\Sp^{\Z/2}$ of orthogonal $\Z/2$-spectra (see \cite[A1]{THRmodels} for a model structure on their category).

-The cyclic nerve of $A$ in the category of orthogonal spectra inherits a levelwise involution, defining a dihedral object in the sense of \cite[\S 5.2.5]{Loday} that we denote by $N^{di}A$.
+The cyclic nerve of $A$ in the category of orthogonal spectra inherits a levelwise involution, which acts on $A \otimes A^{\otimes n}$ by applying in each factor $w$, fixes the first tensor factor, and reverses the order of the remaining $n$ factors.
+This involution, together with the levelwise $C_{n+1}$-actions which rotate the tensor factors, defines a dihedral spectrum in the sense of \cite[S 1.5, Example 5]{FLcrossed} and \cite{LodayDihedral} that we denote by $N^{di}A$.
 Its geometric realisation

-is then an orthogonal spectrum with $O(2)$-action, which we regard as a genuine $O(2)$-equivariant spectrum.
-We observe that $\THR$ sends equivalences of flat ring spectra with anti-involution to equivalences of genuine $O(2)$-spectra.
-Taking this into account below all the ring spectra and commutative ring spectra will be assumed to be flat (this can be achieved using the model structures of \cite{Sto} or \cite{HHR}).